brainhackorg/brainhack_cloud/content/en/docs/object_storage.md

 ## Mirroring
-Mirroring allows you to keep the bucket up-to-date with another bucket in another region (e.g. main bucket is in the US and replica is in Europe).
+Mirroring allows you to keep the bucket up-to-date with another bucket in another region (e.g. main bucket is in Europe and replica is in Australia).
 This is controlled under `Replication Policy`.

 You first need to create the target bucket in the other region and then you can configure it as a target:
 ![image](https://user-images.githubusercontent.com/4021595/161412505-d64a0177-e520-46f5-86b8-f08c4e60b962.png)